 Generally, the first bath is given within 24 to 48 hours after birth, but this may vary depending on the birth location.
 Sometimes, newborns aren’t given a bath during their stay at the birth location, but rather after they go home.
 In this case, parents will be informed on how to wash their newborn.

 How to give your baby a bath

-Before you begin, make sure you have everything you will need close by: two large fluffy towels, diapers, unscented lotion or baby oil, clean clothes, a very soft washcloth or bath mitt, unscented soap or cleansing wash, mild unscented baby shampoo, nail clippers if needed, a comb, and a cotton swab to clean the umbilical cord (in French).
+Before you begin, make sure you have everything you will need close by: two large fluffy towels, diapers, unscented lotion or baby oil, clean clothes, a very soft washcloth or bath mitt, unscented soap or cleansing wash, mild unscented baby shampoo, nail clippers if needed, a comb, and a cotton swab to clean the umbilical cord.

 The best way to wash a baby is to start with the head and work your way down.